zumasys/docs/site/jbase/porting/migration-station/introduction-to-jbase/README.md

 ### Linux

-### environment variables needed for all users can be set in /etc/profile
+### Environment variables needed for all users can be set in /etc/profile

 - This is where UNIX global variables are set
 - With jBASE 5, the default environment can be set up here.